GoogleCloudPlatform/python-docs-samples/bigquery/api/README.rst

 Google BigQuery Python Samples
 ===============================================================================

-This directory contains samples for Google BigQuery. `BigQuery`_ is Google's fully managed, petabyte scale, low cost analytics data warehouse.
+This directory contains samples for Google BigQuery. `Google BigQuery`_ is Google's fully managed, petabyte scale, low cost analytics data warehouse.
 BigQuery is NoOps—there is no infrastructure to manage and you don't need a database administrator—so you can focus on analyzing data to find meaningful insights, use familiar SQL, and take advantage of our pay-as-you-go model.